RodNSS/Nashville_crime_alert/README.md

 ### On the Cloud Scheduler page you should see a green check mark if the function runs successfully.
 ![Alt text](Cloud_Function_Screenshots/Success.png)

 If there are any errors, check the logs to see exactly what went wrong.
-In order to make sure the alerts go through, I increased the distance threshold to 10 miles and force ran the job.
+In order to make sure the alerts went through, I increased the distance threshold to 10 miles and force ran the job.
 After confirming the alerts work, I then went back into the source code of the cloud function and set the distance threshold back to 1 mile.